 The roles of the Bank are supported by 39 departments/units covering the following seven functional areas.

-To be a leading organization in promoting the proper practice, propagation and dissemination of statistical knowledge for the benefits of society.
+To be a leading organisation in promoting the proper practice, propagation and dissemination of statistical knowledge for the benefits of society.

-- To actively participate in the improvement of statistical education at all levels.
+- Actively participate in the improvement of statistical education at all levels;

-- To promote excellence in statistical practice, research, and publication.
+- Promote excellence in statistical practice, research, and publication;

-- To enhance society's awareness of the value of statistical method.
+- Enhance society's awareness of the value of statistical method;

-- To increase the visibility of the statistics profession.
+- Increase the visibility of the statistics profession;

-- To expand our circle of influence through interactions with professional societies, government agencies, and other organizations.
+- Expand its circle of influence through interactions with professional societies, government agencies, and other organisations.